 Extras: With every purchase, you’ll receive both a wall and car charger.
 You can also keep your existing phone number, and you never have to worry about being tied into an annual contract (regular readers know a lack of long term contracts is super important to us.)

-What We Loved: We like how straightforward the Jitterbug Flip is.
+What We Loved: We like how straightforward the Lively Flip is.
 It’s easy to get started with it and easy to use.
 The big buttons are also a plus.
 In our tests, the speaker consistently put out audio loudly and clearly.

 What We Didn’t: The 2MP camera isn’t particularly great.
 That might not matter to some seniors but for those who want to capture important moments, it could be a con.